'Anthem' is about to change completely

 As it stands, BioWare will continue to support the current version of Anthem, though it's ditching full seasons in favor of smaller, as-needed updates.
 There will still be some events, store refreshes, and the inclusion of past seasonal and cataclysm content.
 The team's core focus, however, will be on the new version.

 Anthem isn't the first AAA game to see a complete overhaul post-launch.
 In fact, this approach has served plenty of titles well -- Square Enix rebuilt Final Fantasy XIV as A Realm Reborn in 2012 after fans weren't happy with the initial game, and Epic Games didn't add a battle royale mode to Fortnite until months after its (middling) release.

+And then there's Destiny and Destiny 2, Anthem's closest points of comparison.
+Though Destiny's foundation hasn't changed drastically since launch, the series has ridden waves of criticism and success to reach a point where, today, it's largely praised as a solid online space for socializing and sci-fi shooting.
+Bungie made the core game free-to-play in October, boosting player numbers alongside the launch of Shadowkeep, a fresh -- and $35 -- content drop.

 Now that Anthem developers have the foundation of a jetpack-driven loot shooter, Hudson is hoping they can discover the trick that actually makes this game work.